 Horse Racing Grades and Classes

 Horse racing has a number of confusing classifications known as grades classes, but what is a grade in horse racing and what do they mean.
 You will encounter both grades and classes with various numbers, grade 3 or class 7 for example.
-Grades and classes simply represent the prestige of the race, higher classes have top quality horses racing and also have the highest prize money and coverage.
-For detailed information see our betting guide section.
+Grades and classes simply represent the prestige of the race; higher classes have top quality horses racing and also have the highest prize money and coverage.

 In flat racing there are several bands, the top class, class 1, contains the group races, this includes the Classics, other Group 1 races, group 2, group 3 and listed races.
 Classes 2-7 contain a range of handicap and conditions races.
-Classic and other group one races represents the top class and is generally made up of 3 year old horses, the best of these horses usually go on to be studs for the next generation sometimes fathering 1000's of foals.
+Classic and other group one races represents the top class and is generally made up of 3 year old horses, the best of these horses usually go on to be studs for the next generation sometimes fathering thousands of foals.
 The 1000 and 2000 Guineas, Epsom Oaks, Epsom Derby and the St Leger Stakes are examples of top Classics races.
 Class 1 races are sometimes known as conditions races.
 Here the weight of horses in a race is defined by the conditions attached to a certain race, there are several sub classes of class 1 races.
 For classes 2-7 the races are either conditions races or horses are given a specific handicap based on their ability as defined by the British Horseracing Authority (BHA), this determines the weight a horse must carry to balance the field.
 This is very complex but effectively the higher the class the better the horses in the race, the higher the stakes and the higher the winnings.
 Click for more about flat racing classes.